The Advantages of Laser Marking

 This is an extensive list of all of the varied laser marking advantages.
 There are several types of lasers that can be used for this process, and they all share many of the same benefits.
 We have also included some advantages below that are specific to fiber lasers; the type of laser that we manufacture at SPI Lasers.

 Any process that uses a laser beam is a non-contact process, which means that the laser beam isn’t physically working with the material it is directed at.
 So, it’ll only affect the area that is being heated, without causing any abrasions or damage to the surrounding area of the material.

 It is unique as a process in that it doesn’t take away any of the material that it is working with, unlike other processes such as laser engraving.
 Instead, it heats up the area that it is targeting, causing oxidisation.
 This, in turn, causes a colour change beneath the surface of the material, leaving a permanent mark.

 Precise markings and high quality

 The process leaves extremely precise, accurate and high-quality marks that are easily readable by the human eye and by machines too.
 The mark is durable and can be easily traced; this is an important quality to have when many parts that are laser marked need to be traced back to their original source.

 It is also able to work with extremely small measurements, leaving tiny, yet still high-quality, marks.
 The beams used in this type of process are extremely powerful, reliable and controllable, delivering the quality previously mentioned.

 It is a process that works extremely well with a range of materials.
 This is important, as many of the industries that it operates in don’t only use one type of material, or even one type of metal.

-Laser marking can work with materials such as metals, glass, plastics, ceramics and silicon.
+Laser marking can work with materials such as various metals, glass, plastics, ceramics, brick and silicon.